 How to Enable or Disable Magnifier in Windows 11

-By default, you can press the Windows logo key + Plus sign (+) to turn on Magnifier and Windows logo key + Esc to turn it off.
+Press Windows logo key + Plus sign (+) to turn on Magnifier and Windows logo key + Esc to turn it off.
+You can also enable or disable it in Settings under Accessibility > Magnifier.

 Prerequisites